lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 **Jelsafan0** _(15-Sep-18 04:24 PM)_

 > ...

-> t!8ball does Iris remember how the other children always avoided her because she was half-archidemon?
+t!8ball does Iris remember how the other children always avoided her because she was half-archidemon?

 **Tatsumaki** _(15-Sep-18 04:26 PM)_

-> 🎱 | Outlook not so good,
+> 🎱 | Outlook not so good, Jelsafan0.
-> Jelsafan0
-> .

 **Zander** _(15-Sep-18 04:27 PM)_

-> t!8ball Does Emmett try to pull the translator off, despite the possible harm it could cause him?
+t!8ball Does Emmett try to pull the translator off, despite the possible harm it could cause him?

 **Tatsumaki** _(15-Sep-18 04:27 PM)_

-> 🎱 | Outlook not so good,
+> 🎱 | Outlook not so good, Zander.
-> Zander
-> .

 **Zander** _(15-Sep-18 04:27 PM)_